The Verge Survey Group has a long history and has been instrumental in many sites being designated as Verge Nature Reserves.

-This year’s surveys are focused on areas under threat from one or more of the proposed routes for the new Oxford-Cambridge Expressway.
+This year’s surveys are once more focused on areas under threat from one or more of the proposed routes for the new Oxford-Cambridge Expressway.
 As yet there is little detail available of what these are, as public consultation will not be available until after a route has been decided.
-Each survey targets a verge in one of three important areas for wildlife, as recognised by the Wildlife Trusts and the RSPB and published in their preliminary responses.
-Because of the leader’s other commitments only three surveys are scheduled this year, but if you would like to add to the programme you are welcome to do so.
+Because the season is so advanced, verge cutting may be very early this year, so I propose three surveys to begin with, and a further consideration of others later in June is this seems feasible.

 The meeting-place details are Ordnance Survey map references; sat. navs. that use only postcodes are not always much use out in the country.